 The vast

-majority of American servicemen interned in Switzerland during WWII were
+majority of the 1,517 American servicemen interned in Switzerland during WWII were

 US Army Air Force bomber crewmembers participating in the Strategic Air